 - They were on the phone (which was on the wall in the kitchen, and was yellow to match the decor) with other Sicilians;

 - They were discussing delicate matters, unsuitable for the ears of the kids in the room.
-These matters usually involved (I think) unwanted pregnancies, the incarceration of a family member, or an issue related to the guns we kept behind the wall in the attic, hidden by a dresser;
+These matters usually involved (I think) unwanted pregnancies, the incarceration of a family member, or an issue related to the guns we kept behind the wall in the attic;

 - My grandparents were using profanity.
 Sometimes at each other, and then my grandmother would yell, "The windows are open!" which quieted things down because heaven forbid the non-Sicilian neighbors should think we were barbarians, not that they had the slightest possibility of understanding anything we were yelling about.

 (For the record, Sicilian profanity is not the same as American profanity.
 American profanity uses specific words, inherited from Anglo-Saxon ancestors.
-Sicilian profanity uses colorful and unflattering references to God and the Blessed Virgin.
+Sicilian profanity uses colorful and occasionally obscene references to God and the Blessed Virgin.
 It's much worse.)

 At any rate, Vita corrected me and I found the word on the Internet.
 A frocia is basically a Sicilian omelette.
 The big difference between an omelette and a frocia is that Sicilians cook the living daylights out of the thing.
 So they're not fluffy and yellow as much as crunchy and brown.
 In my grandparent's house, frocie came in three varieties: with potatoes, with peppers, or with asparagus.